 Do any of the planned functions and capabilities currently exist in other areas of the company?

-What do the capabilities of the team need to be to fulfill their planned responsibilities?
+What do the skills of the team need to be to fulfill their planned responsibilities?

 What are your goals in having marketing operations and for the team itself?

-Marketing Ops team size and role can vary based on the above, as well as the volume and type of work they will need to support.
+Marketing Operations team sizes can vary based on the above, as well as the volume and type of work they will need to support, but there are certain key roles typically included in the team:

 As with building any team, a vision and goals for the team are important, but just as important is to build a team that can have some immediate impact in your organization by prioritizing the functions that can make the most immediate positive impact.